Ventas, Inc.

 Bullish Bullish

-• Strong Recent Performance: Stock rallied 16.2% in three months, significantly outperforming the industry average.
+• Strong Recent Performance: Stock surged 24.5% in six months, significantly outperforming its industry.

 Bearish Bearish